SelfHacked/django-outer-join/README.md

 it logically requires that the record doesn't exist in the `OUTER JOIN` result, so it must not exist in the read-write table.
 We simple pass on the statement to the read-write model.

+When using `AbstractDeleteRecord`,
+it will then see if an object is in the table with `is_deleted=True`.
+If yes, delete the object first before attempt to `INSERT`.
+This logic is implemented in `AbstractDeleteRecord`.

 ### `UPDATE` statement (`WritableOuterJoin`)